Quantum Control Infrastructure

 Building the control layer for scalable quantum computing.

-Tynana develops low-power qubit-control and cryogenic photonic/RF packaging infrastructure for superconducting quantum systems.
+Tynana develops low-power qubit-control infrastructure based on hybrid cryogenic photonics, CMOS electronics, and RF control for superconducting quantum systems.

 Superconducting qubits first.
 Designed for scalable cryogenic control.